Bryant Gumbel

-Bryant Charles Gumbel (born September 29, 1948) is an American television journalist and sportscaster, best known for his 15 years as co-host of NBC's Today.
-He is the younger brother of sportscaster Greg Gumbel.
-Since 1995, he has hosted HBO's acclaimed investigative series Real Sports with Bryant Gumbel, which has been rated as "flat out TV's best sports program" by the Los Angeles Times.
+Bryant Charles Gumbel (born September 29, 1948) is a retired American television journalist and sportscaster.
+He was best known for his 15 years as co-host of NBC's Today.
+His older brother was sportscaster Greg Gumbel.
+From 1995 to 2023, he hosted HBO's acclaimed investigative series Real Sports with Bryant Gumbel, which has been rated as "flat out TV's best sports program" by the Los Angeles Times.
 It won a Peabody Award in 2012.

 Gumbel was hired by NBC Sports in the fall of 1975 as co-host of its National Football League pre-game show GrandStand with Jack Buck.
 From 1975 until January 1982 (when he left to do The Today Show), he hosted numerous sporting events for NBC including Major League Baseball, college basketball and the National Football League.
 He returned to sportscasting for NBC when he hosted the prime time coverage of the 1988 Summer Olympics from Seoul and the PGA Tour in 1990.

 NBC News made Gumbel the principal anchor of Today beginning September 27, 1982, and broadcast from Vietnam, Vatican City, Europe, South America, and much of the United States between 1984 and 1989.
 Gumbel's work on Today earned him several Emmys and a large fanbase.
 He is the third longest serving co-host of Today, after former hosts Matt Lauer and Katie Couric.
-He stepped down from the show on January 3, 1997, after 15 years.
+He left the show on January 3, 1997, after 15 years.

 Gumbel moved to CBS, where he hosted various shows before becoming co-host of the network's morning show The Early Show on November 1, 1999.
 Gumbel was hosting The Early Show on the morning of September 11, 2001.
 He was the first to announce the September 11 attacks to CBS viewers.
 Gumbel left CBS and The Early Show on May 17, 2002.

 Early life and education

 Gumbel was born in New Orleans.
 He is the son of Rhea Alice (née LeCesne), a city clerk, and Richard Dunbar Gumbel, a judge.
-His surname originates with his great-great-grandfather, who was a German-Jewish emigrant from the village of Albisheim.
+Gumbel's paternal great-great-grandfather was a German-Jewish emigrant from the village of Albisheim.
 Raised Catholic, he attended and graduated from De La Salle Institute in Chicago, while growing up on the South Side of the city; his family had moved north when he was a child.
 He graduated from Bates College in 1970 with a degree in Russian history.
+He was one of four siblings, including two sisters and an older brother, Greg Gumbel, who also became a nationally recognized sports broadcaster.